mnktty/othello/README.md

 othello
 =======

-A first cut for othello game
+A first (partial) attempt at the game othello